KenWebStudio/_Deprecated-Bootstrap-StarterKit/README.md

 Either delete or comment links and script source that are under 'development'.
 Then, uncomment the links and scripts under 'production'.

+Exclude the _sass files whenever a project will be uploaded onto a live server.